microsoft/profile-explorer/README.md

 The application started as a tool for helping compiler developers interact with and better understand a compiler's [intermediate representation (IR)](https://en.wikipedia.org/wiki/Intermediate_representation).
 After adding simple support for viewing profile traces, it gradually gained more profiling features and primarily became a profile viewer.

-Some of the more unique features, such as parsing assembly code into an internal IR, which allows for an interactive assembly code view and the display of control-flow graphs, result from the tool's initial compiler focus.
+The tool's initial focus on compilers has led to some distinctive features, such as the ability to parse assembly code into an internal IR.
+This enables an interactive view of assembly code and the visualization of control-flow graphs, for example.

 ### Video demo